barefootwriter/KPU/IDEA/1400/fit.md

 ### Evidence of Demand

-The Surrey School District has gathered data on the number of high school graduates who show a strong interest in theatre curriculum.
-The majority of these graduates seek experiential theatre courses in their post-secondary programs.
+Research about the demand for post-secondary theatre courses among recent high school graduates has been conducted by one of our partners in the Surrey School District.
+This data, which includes information from all areas served by KPU (Surrey, Richmond, Delta, and Langley), shows that there is strong interest in post-secondary theatre curriculum.
+The majority of high school graduates who have taken theatre courses in high school seek experiential theatre courses in their post-secondary programs.
 However, at the moment, KPU does not provide such curriculum.
-Accordingly, there is strong demand from incoming learners for this course.
+Accordingly, there is strong demand for this course from incoming learners.

 There is also strong demand from current learners at KPU.
 Every semester, the IDEA program engages in consultation with learners about program development (as IDEA is built by learners as well as faculty).
 In each of the last three iterations of this consultation (over the last three semesters), performance and theatre curriculum has been at the top of the list of requested new courses.